 Forced Blood Draws at Florida’s DUI Roadblock or Sobriety Checkpoints

-Although Florida Statute Section 316.1933(1)(a) provides for blood draws taken by force when probable cause exist that the driver caused a crash involving serious bodily injury or death, law enforcement officers have also threatened forced blood draws in routine DUI cases that do not involve an accident, including roadblock or checkpoint cases.
+Although Florida Statute Section 316.1933(1)(a) provides for blood draws taken by force when probable cause exists that the driver caused a crash involving serious bodily injury or death, law enforcement officers have also threatened forced blood draws in routine DUI cases that do not involve an accident, including roadblock or checkpoint cases.

 Forced Blood Draws for in a Felony DUI Case

 In State v.
 Geiss, 70 So.
 3d 642 (Fla.
 5th DCA 2011), the Fifth District Court of Appeal held, in pertinent part, that the statute governing search warrants, s.
 933.02, F.S., precludes LEOs from securing a blood draw warrant for a misdemeanor DUI.
 Id. at 650.

 Applying the “good faith exception” to the warrant requirement, however, the Geiss court concluded under the facts of the case that the blood test results should not have been suppressed.
 Id.
 651.

 When is a Florida DUI Charged as a Felony?

 In Florida, most DUI cases charged under 316.193, F.S., are classified as a misdemeanor.
 A DUI can be charged as a felony when:

 - the third DUI occurred within 10 years of in prior DUI conviction;

-- another person was seriously injured as a result of DUI; or
+- another person was seriously injured as a result of a DUI; or

 - someone was fatally injured or died in the DUI crash.